What Are the Treatment Options For Methamphetamine Addiction?

 Treatment for Methamphetamine Addiction

-However, it is important to remember that recovery is an ongoing process, and relapse should not be seen as a failure.
+However, it is important to remember that recovery from methamphetamine addiction is an ongoing process, and relapse should not be seen as a failure.
 Rather, it is an opportunity to regroup and start over in the pursuit of a healthier lifestyle.

 Types Of Treatments For Methamphetamine Addiction